 Rule No. 2: Play more sports and slates

 Contests from different slates on the same night should be treated as independent of one another.
-I have found that even two game slates can be beatable over the long run, so I recommend playing every slate to reach your long-term goals faster.
-Since the results of each of these slates are uncorrelated, you can invest as much as you do on the main slate the same night without taking on much more risk than waiting until the next day.
-The same definitely applies to different sports: if your bankroll strategy is investing 5-10% of your bankroll on a given day, you can double that by playing a second sport.
+I have found that even two-game slates can be beatable over the long run, so I recommend playing every slate to reach your long-term goals faster.
+Because the results of each of these slates are uncorrelated, you can invest as much as you do on the main slate the same night without taking on much more risk than waiting until the next day.
+The same definitely applies to different sports: If your strategy is investing 5-10% of your bankroll on a given day, you can double that by playing a second sport.